OpenAnswers/top4j/README.md

 * **Ryan Young** - *Project founder* - [Open Answers](https://github.com/OpenAnswers)

-See also the list of [contributors](https://github.com/OpenAnswers/top4j/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/OpenAnswers/top4j/contributors) who have participated in this project.

 License
 =======